NaCl-5844/s16-emulator/README.md

 Secondary Goals:
   - cycle costs for every insruction, memory location*, cache accesses and stalls
   - configurable prefetching and simple/naive branch prediction
+  - Overhaul replacement algorithms with cycle costs, and add more complex algorithms *Access speeds are rarely equal over a given memory structure

 Long-Term Goals:
   - Peripherals such as a simple screen and user input

-*Access speeds are rarely equal over a given memory structure

 ## Milestones
   - Configurable main memory size ✓